Kent Local Tracing Partnership

 - upload details to the National Contact Tracing system

-- signpost you to the any assistance available to you, such as wellbeing advice, financial advice or practical support in terms of supplies of food and medication through Kent Together.
+- signpost you to the any assistance available to you, such as wellbeing advice, financial advice including information about the Test and Trace Payment Support Scheme if you've been asked to self-isolate, or practical support in terms of supplies of food and medication through Kent Together.

 If we don't manage to contact you by phone, we'll work with the 12 district and borough councils across Kent who may send a member of staff to your address instead.
 Anyone attending your home will be able to show you identification.